dysphie/nmrih-vscript-proxy/README.md

 # [NMRiH] VScript Proxy

-Call VScript functions from within Sourcemod
+Call No More Room in Hell's VScript functions from within Sourcemod

 ## Usage
 - Drag and drop `vscript_proxy.inc` into spcomp's `include` directory